houmain/keymapper/README.md

 ------------
 The program is split into two parts:
 * `keymapperd` is the service which needs to be given the permissions to grab the keyboard devices and inject keys.
-* `keymapper` loads the configuration, informs the service about it and the active context and also executes mapped terminal commands.
+* `keymapper` should be run as normal user in a graphical environment.
+It loads the configuration, informs the service about it and the active context and also executes mapped terminal commands.

 For security and efficiency reasons, the communication between the two parts is kept as minimal as possible.

 The command line argument `-v` can be passed to both processes to output verbose logging information to the console.

-### Linux
+### Linux / MacOS

-`keymapperd` should be started as a service and `keymapper` as normal user within an X11 or Wayland session (currently the [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) and [wlroots-based Wayland compositors](https://wiki.archlinux.org/title/Wayland#Compositors) are supported).
+Context awareness is available in X11, Wayland (currently the [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) and [wlroots-based Wayland compositors](https://wiki.archlinux.org/title/Wayland#Compositors) are supported) and Carbon sessions.

 **Arch, Debian, Ubuntu Linux and derivatives:**